C

 Product Portfolio:

-- Includes domestic consumer and small business card lending, and international card businesses in the U.K. and Canada.
+• Domestic consumer card lending, personal loans, domestic small business card lending, and international card businesses in the United Kingdom and Canada.

 Market Dynamics:

-- Experiences seasonal fluctuations with purchase volume and outstanding loan receivables historically highest around the winter holiday season.
+• Experiences seasonal fluctuations in purchase volume and loan receivables, historically highest around the winter holiday season.

 Consumer Banking